tsingson/xudp/README.md

 The point of this API is to offer persistent, reliable two-way communication without the overhead imposed by the TCP protocol.
-This makes it particularly useful for environments like multiplayer video games, where low latency and is fast transfer of time sensitive data is of paramount importance.
+This makes it particularly useful for environments like multiplayer video games, where low latency and fast transfer of time sensitive data is of paramount importance.

-Features include:
+What we support:

 * IPv4 and IPv6 support.
 * Highly redundant reception acknowledgement by piggybacking multiple